cerner/terra-core/packages/terra-date-picker/docs/README.md

 # Terra Date Picker

-The terra-date-picker component is used to manually enter a date in an input field or select a date from the date picker.
+The terra-date-picker component provides users a way to enter or select a date from the date picker.

 ## Getting Started